-We’d like to introduce you to the Commonwealth Bank of Australia.
-They’re known to Aussies as CommBank.
+We’d like to introduce you to the Commonwealth Bank of Australia, which is known to Aussies as CommBank.

 Meet the bank more new arrivals choose.